utdevnp/SmartTax/README.md

 [SmartTax Calculator](https://utdevnp.github.io/SmartTax/)

 ## Story Behind Creating SmartTax
-The idea for SmartTax originated when a friend, who works in People Operations, shared her challenges with handling employee tax-related queries.
-Many employees were confused about their tax calculations, and she often had to manually compute taxes in Excel to explain the process.
+The idea for SmartTax came from a simple need—to quickly and accurately calculate how much I and others like me are contributing in income tax and at what percentage.
+Many of us often find it confusing to break down our taxable income into different brackets and calculate the exact amounts.

-To simplify this repetitive task and provide a more accessible solution for everyone, SmartTax was created.
-This tool aims to make tax computations easier and more accurate by incorporating features like marital status and gender-based exemptions.
-It is designed to help individuals and HR professionals manage tax calculations effortlessly.
+This tool was created for individuals who want prompt and reliable results without the hassle of using spreadsheets or manual calculations.
+By simplifying tax computations and incorporating deductions, allowances, and tax brackets, SmartTax provides an easy way to understand your tax contributions and liabilities.

 ## Features